 Join the movement, Be the movement

-Keeping it Wild is a new project, funded by National Lottery Heritage Fund, that will empower and inspire 600 young people aged 11-25, from backgrounds currently under-represented in natural heritage, to gain vital skills while discovering, conserving and sharing their experiences of the capital’s wild spaces.
+Keeping it Wild is an ambitious project, funded by National Lottery Heritage Fund, that will empower and inspire 600 young people aged 11-25, from backgrounds currently under-represented in natural heritage, to gain vital skills while discovering, conserving and sharing their experiences of the capital’s wild spaces.

 Young Londoners from a range of backgrounds have the opportunity to take part in five different activity strands, with the programme path tailored – by young people themselves – to best suit their needs, interests and age group.

 There are plenty of opportunities for you, or your group to get involved in this exciting programme:

 A diverse group of 16-25-year-olds acting as a consultative panel and sounding board for this project.
 A chance to get your voice heard and gain media accreditation with Headliners (UK)!

 Are you 16-25 and looking for a new opportunity?
 Spend three months with us learning practical skills in urban nature conservation, community engagement, media, journalism and communications.
 The Traineeship is fully paid via a bursary.

 Wild Action Programme